-

 Due to their small size, they may need to bundle up in the winter.
 Having some basic winter dog products on hand can help your small dog stay warm when the temperatures drop.
 Because these dogs love to be around people, they should not be left alone for long periods of time.

 The Biewer Terrier is a relatively healthy dog breed.
 As with all dog breeds, there are some potential health issues to be aware of.
-For the Biewer Terrier, these include a sensitive digestive system and a luxating patella.
-As a small dog breed, they are also more prone to developing dental disease.
+For the Biewer Terrier, these can include sensitive digestive systems and luxating patella.
+Good breeding practices and the health of the parents make a big difference in the health of Biewer Terrier puppies.

 Although terriers are known to sometimes have a stubborn streak, you generally won’t find it with the Biewer Terrier.
 There can always be exceptions to the rule, but a Biewer Terrier is generally a highly trainable dog breed that is a good fit for owners of all experience levels.